-The theme for 2020 is: "Do Your Part. #BeCyberSmart.
+The theme for 2021 is: "Do Your Part. #BeCyberSmart.
 This theme encourages individuals and organizations to own their role in protecting their part of cyberspace.
 Check out this year's cybersecurity awareness topics.

-2020 Cybersecurity Awareness Topics
+2021 Cybersecurity Awareness Topics

 No matter your career or position, it is everyone's job to practice good cybersecurity.
 Whether on campus or at home we cannot be secure without each and every person doing their part.
 Online safety and security are a responsibility we all share.